Who We Are

 We are Insaka, a 501(c)(3) non-profit dedicated to helping girls in rural Zambia finish their secondary school educations.

 Insaka was formed in 2017 by Kyle Uhlmann and Sherrie Welch.
-The idea of Insaka was born from discussions about Kyle’s recent service as a Peace Corps Volunteer English teacher in Mutwewankoko (head of the chicken in the local language), Zambia.
+The idea of Insaka was born from discussions about Kyle’s recent service as a Peace Corps Volunteer teaching English in Mutwewankoko (head of the chicken in the local language), Zambia.

 They never have a chance.